cuDensityMat: A High-Performance Library for Analog Quantum Dynamics Computations

 • Provides APIs for:

-• Defining arbitrary, possibly batched pure/mixed quantum states in arbitrary tensor-product spaces (any number and dimensions of the quantum degrees of freedom).
+• Defining arbitrary, possibly batched pure/mixed quantum states in arbitrary tensor-product spaces (any number and dimensions of quantum degrees of freedom).

 • Computing the action of a many-body operator/superoperator on a quantum state.